Alipsa/ride/src/bin/readme.md

 - enable execution of SQL queries

     Support for select and update queries in the SQL code tab

+- create a database browser
+  - Tree structure based on INFORMATION_SCHEMA activated when right clicking on the connection and choosing view connection.

 ### 1.0 Final
 - Run scriptEngine in a separate thread but still make it possible to interact with the gui